 |Servers||3,000+ in 160+ locations|

-Nevertheless, the BVI-based provider is an amazing choice for bypassing ISP throttling.
+Nevertheless, the BVI-based provider is an amazing choice for stopping throttling.
 All of its servers offer exceptional protection to keep your identity hidden.
 Not to mention, you receive great speeds through the VPN.

 You have 3,000+ servers in 160 locations worldwide.
-Most of which successfully bypass geo-restrictions on streaming platforms like Netflix.
+Most of which successfully bypass geo-restrictions on Netflix and work in China.
 Best part of all: you receive good enough speeds for ultra HD and even 4k streaming.

 ExpressVPN uses military grade AES-256 encryption to secure your data.
-This in turn allows you to bypass speed throttling attempts by your ISP quite easily, even on iOS and Android smartphones and devices.
+This in turn allows you to stop speed throttling attempts by your ISP quite easily, even on iOS and Android smartphones and devices.